ace2884/4-1-needs/New folder/unit3.md

 *   **Support for the Internet of Things (IoT):**  5G needs to accommodate the low data rate requirements of the IoT, enabling communication between a vast network of sensors and devices.

 ### Ultra-Low Latency and Ultra-High Reliability

+**Ultra-low latency and ultra-high reliability** are crucial requirements for certain 5G use cases such as tactile communications, communication between cars to avoid accidents, and remote control of robots.

+* **LTE and LTE-Advanced** have achieved latency on the order of **10 milliseconds**, but certain applications need a more drastic reduction in latency.
+* End-to-end latency of **a few milliseconds or less than a millisecond** will be required for the radio access part of these applications.
+* For communication reliability, the target could be a **99.999 percent success rate**.
+* Implementing networks that provide ultra-low latency and ultra-high reliability for every use case would be **too expensive**, so choosing appropriate use cases for these requirements is recommended.

 *   **Real-time Applications:** 5G must support real-time applications like remote control with haptic-style feedback, autonomous vehicles, and remote surgery, which require ultra-low latency and highly reliable connections.
 *   **Latency Requirement:** 5G should offer users a maximum latency of 4 milliseconds under ideal circumstances, significantly lower than the 20 milliseconds latency of LTE.